Olatife-01/Okta-IAM-Enterprise-Lab-Project/02-Application-Integrations/AWS-IAM-Identity-Center—SAML-SSO+SCIM.md

 This lab demonstrates the implementation of **federated access (Single Sign-On - SSO)** from **Okta** to the **AWS Management Console** using **AWS IAM Identity Center** (formerly AWS Single Sign-On).
 The primary objective is to enable Okta-managed users to securely sign in to AWS accounts and assume specific AWS IAM roles, centralizing identity management and enhancing security posture.

-By establishing this federation, we achieve:
+By establishing this federation, I achieve:

 - **Centralized Authentication:** Users authenticate once with their Okta credentials (leveraging Okta's MFA and policies) to access AWS.